shamanec/GADS/README.md

 ## Introduction

-* GADS is a web UI for [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider) orchestration and remote control of devices.
+* GADS is a web UI for remote control of devices provisioned by [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider).

 ## Features
-1. Provider logs for debugging
+1. Near real-time provider logs for debugging
-2. Devices remote control(most of which is wrapper around Appium)
+2. Devices control (most of interaction is a wrapper around Appium API)
   * Android
     - `GADS-Android-stream` video stream
-    - basic device interaction - Home, Lock, Unlock, Type text, Clear text
-    - basic remote control - tap, swipe
-    - basic Appium inspector
   * iOS
     - `WebDriverAgent MJPEG` video stream
+  * Both
-    - basic device interaction - Home, Lock, Unlock, Type text, Clear text
+    - Basic functionalities - Home, Lock, Unlock, Type text, Clear text
-    - basic remote control - tap, swipe
+    - Basic remote control - tap, swipe
-    - basic Appium inspector
+    - Basic web Appium inspector - see elements tree with info only
+    - Take high quality screenshots
+    - Simple near real-time logs display - Appium/WebDriverAgent logs when provider is in `debug`, some simple interaction logs
+    - Reservation - loading a device sets it `In use` and can't be used by another person until it is released
+    - Appium session refresh mechanism if a session timed out or was closed

 Developed and tested on Ubuntu 18.04 LTS, Windows 10, macOS Ventura 13.5.1